-- To provide selected instructional programs for the preparation of people for careers in specialized fields in technology; - To contribute to the professional growth of individuals in their careers and the elevation of technical discipline through public service; and - To intensify and broaden the base of knowledge of student development through humanistic and intellectual components as well as socialization along with occupational preparation.
+- 13. To provide selected instructional programs for the preparation of people for careers in specialized fields in technology; - 14.
+To contribute to the professional growth of individuals in their careers and the elevation of technical discipline through public service; and - 15.
+To intensify and broaden the base of knowledge of student development through humanistic and intellectual components as well as socialization along with occupational preparation.

 The Department of Engineering Technology offers the baccalaureate degree program of study in Engineering Technology.
 Students majoring in Engineering Technology may select from the following areas of concentration:

 Computer Aided Drafting and Design (CADD)

 Architectural Construction Management (ARCM)

+Electronics Technology

-Electronics Technology Technology Management
+Technology Management

 Each concentration has a required number of core courses that is unique to it.
+All majors must complete all the requirements of the University as well as those of the degree area.